 Dimitry Olevsky, violin

-Violinist Dimitry Olevsky graduated with a Doctorate of Musical Arts from UC Santa Barbara under the tutelage of the renowned violinist Yuval Yaron.
-During his doctoral studies, he was the first violinist of the Young Artists Quartet in Residence, as well as the concertmaster of the UCSB Symphony, with which he performed as the concerto competition winner.
-Dimitry earned his Master of Music degree from the prestigious Manhattan School of Music in New York under the guidance of Grigory Kalinovsky.
+Violinist Dr. Dimitry Olevsky holds a Doctorate of Musical Arts from UC Santa Barbara under the tutelage of the renowned violinist Yuval Yaron.
+During his studies, Dimitry was the first violinist of the Young Artists String Quartet in residence, a Concerto Competition winner, and concertmaster of the UCSB Symphony.

-Dimitry performs with the top orchestras of Los Angeles, and has collaborated with conductors such as: Kurt Masur, Esa-Pekka Salonen, Michael Tilson Thomas, Kent Nagano, Pinchas Zukerman, John Williams and James Conlon.
-His extensive performance touring include: Russia, Egypt, Arab Emirates, Jordan, Amman, Spain, Finland, Sweden, Denmark, Norway, Poland, Italy, England, Wales, Scotland, Austria, Czech Republic and France.
+In addition to solo and chamber recitals, Dimitry performs with symphonic and operatic orchestras in Los Angeles, as well as performance tours in Russia, Egypt, United Arab Emirates, Jordan, Amman, Spain, Finland, Sweden, Denmark, Norway, Poland, Italy, England, Wales, Scotland, Austria, Czech Republic, and France.

 Dimitry plays on an 1889 Riccardo Antoniazzi violin.